Ultra-Diffuse Galaxies $-$ A Distinct Population? Dwarf Galaxies in the Coma Cluster and A262 from Deep $u'-g'-r'$

-Of all the data taken, we reject some due to low sky transparency, bad seeing, or significantly varying night-sky patterns.
+Of all of the data taken, we reject some due to low sky transparency, bad seeing, or significantly varying night-sky patterns.

 The total exposure times, as well as the maximum and median $3\sigma$ depths on a $10\arcsec \times 10 \arcsec$ scale are given in Table \ref{tab:exposuretimes} for all pointings and filters.
 This depth gives the detection threshold in surface brightness at a $3\sigma$ level for a source with a size of $10\arcsec \times 10 \arcsec$.
 We calculate the depths following \citet{Roman2020}: